officegeek/keaonline/4_semester/machine_learning/PyCaret.md

 The goal of this tutorial is to predict the diamond price based on its attributes like carat weight, cut, color, etc. You can download the dataset from PyCaret’s repository - [https://github.com/pycaret/pycaret/tree/master/datasets](https://github.com/pycaret/pycaret/tree/master/datasets)

 ## Load the dataset from PyCaret
-You can get the data in Python by thise code:
+You can get the data in Python by this code:

 ```python
 # Imports